MHenderson1988/kmlplus/README.md

             coordinate_list (list): A list containing a single set of coordinates which is the centre point of the circle radius (float): The radius of the circle Keyword Args:
-            fol (str): Name of the folder in which the KML objects are stored. name (str): What to name the Circle object uom (str): The unit of measurement of the radius.
+            z (float): The Z value for the circle.
+Default is 0. fol (str): Name of the folder in which the KML objects are stored. name (str): What to name the Circle object uom (str): The unit of measurement of z.
 Accepted arguments are 'FT', 'NM', 'MI', 'KM' and 'M'.
+               Defaults to metres
+            radius_uom (str): The unit of measurement of the radius.
+Accepted arguments are 'FT', 'NM', 'MI', 'KM' and 'M'.
-               Defaults to 'NM'
+               Defaults to metres
             colour_hex (str): String representing a colour hex extrude (int): 1 or 0, Whether to extrude the point altitude_mode (str): Accepts simplekml Altitude mode options